Inexika/MyNotes-Service/README.md

 ### Configure server

+Rename file `mynotes.sample.conf` to `mynotes.conf`.
-Config file `mynotes.conf` contains common parameters for all instances of current server.
+The file contains common parameters for all instances of current server, specify necessary options.

 Timeouts and buffer-size for data transferring and logging settings: